ramromail/nodejs-restapidemo/README.md

 ### The API in this example is used to create, read, delete and update notes.
 Notes are stored in SqliteDB.

+### This demo is based on this [video tutorial](https://yewtu.be/watch?v=fsCjFHuMXj0).
+The only difference is that I am using local Sqlite instead of an online MongoDB used in the video.

 # SqliteDB
 ### Sqlite is used to store the notes in a file, inside the db folder.